chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 The list above should tell you that you have considerable (artistic) freedom.

 In this course you learn how to program in "plain" JavaScript.
-We **do not allow external libraries or frameworks** beyond those specified in the assignments.
+We **do not allow external libraries or frameworks** beyond those specified in the assignments and introduced in the lectures.
 Concretely, we **do allow** the use of a JavaScript library of your choice to determine whether a player makes a valid move as for some games (such as chess) this is considerably more difficult than for others!

 We also allow small simplifications to the chosen games, e.g. for Ludo an implementation for 2 players is sufficient, for chess you can ignore the [pawn promotion rule](https://en.wikipedia.org/wiki/Promotion_(chess)).
 Be upfront about the simplifications made.
-If you are in doubt whether you are simplifying the game too much, email us at `cse1500-ewi@tudelft.nl`.

 **Optionally**: when you have incorporated the requirements listed above without any additional libraries/framework besides those allowed and you want to keep improving your application by adding additional functionalities, you can indeed incorporate existing libraries/frameworks.
 Make sure to document clearly where in your code you employ them.
 The obvious next step to improve your app is the inclusion of a semi-intelligent computer opponent: while for the game of Ludo it would not be too difficult to come up with a number of rules to create a decent computer opponent, for chess this would not be possible in the time you have; here, a chess engine such as [Stockfish](https://github.com/nmrugg/stockfish.js/) helps.

-*If your team has a different idea and wants to implement another board game that has the functionalities listed above, please ask for permission before you start doing any work by emailing (`cse1500-ewi@tudelft.nl`).
-Include your team ID and a short description of the game you have in mind in your email.*

 ### 4.1)